 DigitalCondom for Online Dating Protection

 These feelings and experiences led me to start a company called DigitalCondom, whose mission was basic identity verification and violent-crime background checks ahead of an online date where strangers were meeting for the first time.
 The first goal was to solve the kid-in-a-candy-store dilemma.
 We wanted to protect people in the online dating space by programmatically narrowing the number of safe, and therefore viable, contenders on any given dating site.
 So I formed a company with a friend and did some branding, filed trademarks, and got all the domains and social sites secured.
 Things were moving along.
 We were talking to potential users, testing business models, engaged in soft-chats with venture capital, when a potential new feature set derailed everything.
 Then I lost my co-founder to her dream job, running social and digital media at Playboy.
+I certainly could not be upset with her for pursuing that, but it did leave me rethinking how to proceed.

 I found myself at yet another crossroads.
 As part of the DigitalCondom offering, we had envisioned a comprehensive list that people could use to find, sort, and compare all the dating sites.
 In speaking with potential investors and users, it became apparent that this would need to be a service of its own, which left us with a hard decision to make.
 While DigitalCondom was a fee-based consumer service model designed to fit for tens of thousands of users, this new project would be a free consumer service, which means it would need a different revenue source, and we were planning to orient it for millions of users.
 As such DatePerfect was born and DigitalCondom got laid… to rest…